 In the last couple of years, Utah took an even more conservative step, lowering that state’s BAC level to 0.05 grams percent for adults.
 But, so far for 2021, the Georgia alcohol limit remains at the 0.08 grams % GA drinking limit.

-Our three award-winning law firm attorneys near me in Atlanta have had extensive breath alcohol test machine training to show how an Intoxilyzer result can be caused by factors other than alcohol in your bloodstream.
+Our three award-winning law firm attorneys in Atlanta have had an extensive breath alcohol test machine training to show how an Intoxilyzer result can be caused by factors other than alcohol in your bloodstream.
 Using a BAC calculator can help you avoid being charged with DUI in Georgia.